-TAX ISSUES NO Are the heirs in a lower tax bracket than the estate?
-If so consider distributing income to the heirs prior to year-end to ensure earnings are taxed at the lowest possible rate.
+TAX ISSUES YES NO Are the heirs in a lower tax bracket than the estate?
+If so, consider distributing income to the heirs prior to year-end to ensure earnings are taxed at the lowest possible rate.
 Do final tax returns need to be filed?
-If so, consider the following: A deceased person's final federal income tax return (Form is due by the usual tax filing deadline (April 15th).
-A survivil spouse can claim MFJ for the year of death.
-An estate's final federal income tax return (Form 1041) is d April 15th for calendar year estates, and before the 15th dathe 4th month following the close of the tax year for fiscal yestates.
-If a federal estate tax return (Form 706) must be filed, it is within nine months after the date of death (or five years if claim portability).
-Six-month extensions of time to file are available for Form Form 1041, and Form 706.
-Filing requirements for state tax returns vary by state. lue by ay of year due only to Did the deceased person own property jointly with some else?
-If so, that person may receive a partial (or full) step-up basis.
+If so, consider the following: A deceased person's final federal income tax return (Form 1040) is due by the usual tax filing deadline (April 15th).
+A surviving spouse can claim MFJ for the year of death.
+An estate's final federal income tax return (Form 1041) is due by April 15th for calendar year estates, and before the 15th day of the 4th month following the close of the tax year for fiscal year estates.
+If a federal estate tax return (Form 706) must be filed, it is due within nine months after the date of death (or five years if only to claim portability).
+Six-month extensions of time to file are available for Form 1040, Form 1041, and Form 706.
+Filing requirements for state tax returns vary by state.
+Did the deceased person own property jointly with someone else?
+If so, that person may receive a partial (or full) step-up in basis.
 Reference "Will I Receive A Step-Up In Basis For The Appreciated Property I Inherited?" flowchart.
-If you filed a Form 706 or state estate or inheritance tax return, are you waiting for closing documentation from taxing authorities?
-If so, request an account transcript or cletter from the IRS, and obtain any necessary documentation state taxing authorities to document that your returns have reviewed and accepted. losing n from
+If you filed a Form 706 or state estate or inheritance tax return, are you waiting for closing documentation from the taxing authorities?
+If so, request an account transcript or closing letter from the IRS, and obtain any necessary documentation from state taxing authorities to document that your returns have been reviewed and accepted.